 We have deprecated our SOAP API that offered support primarily for Customer Information Manager.
 We strongly recommend that developers move to the Authorize.Net API using XML or JSON.
 This will allow us to continue providing developers with the most up-to-date features and to support a single, consistent platform.

 STATUS: Supported but no longer updated

-If you are using our legacy Name Value Pair (NVP) method, you may refer to the AIM NVP documentation:
+If you are using our legacy AIM Name Value Pair (NVP) method and need to troubleshoot existing code, you may find it helpful to refer to the existing AIM NVP documentation:

 STATUS: Deprecated / End-of-Life on March 1, 2018.

 Hosted CIM has been replaced by Authorize.Net Accept Customer, a fully hosted solution for capturing payment information that allows developers to leverage our Customer Profiles API while maintaining SAQ-A level PCI compliance.
 Our forms are mobile-optimized and designed to reduce friction in your consumer experience.